microsoft/WhatTheHack/027-OSS-Database-Migration/Student/01-assessment.md

 ## Success Criteria

-1. You have connected to the "on-prem" databases using the database tools and taken an inventory of the databases
+1. You have connected to the "on-prem" databases using the database tools and taken an inventory of the databases - the application database objects, the owner, schema object dependency
-1. You have verified that the database versions are supported in Azure DB for PostgreSQL/MySQL
+1. You have verified that the "on-prem" database versions are supported in Azure DB for PostgreSQL/MySQL
-1. You have checked the database engine to ensure that it is supported in Azure
+1. You have checked for any other compatibility of the database that needs to resolve before migrating it to Azure

 ## References